 Easy Mediterranean Diet Plan for BeginnersWhether you're new to cooking, just starting your journey to healthier eating or looking to simplify your routine, this Mediterranean meal plan for beginners can help.

-Find out how to get started eating a Mediterranean diet and how to eat to reap the health benefits of the Mediterranean diet.What is the Mediterranean diet and how can you start eating one of the healthiest diets in the world?
+8 Ways to Follow the Mediterranean Diet for Better HealthWhat is the Mediterranean diet and how can you start eating one of the healthiest diets in the world?
 Here are easy ideas to get more Mediterranean diet foods into your life.

 7 Science-Backed Lessons We Learned From the Real Mediterranean DietThe first detailed study of this storied heart-healthy diet goes all the way back to the 1940s on Crete—the largest of the Greek islands in the Mediterranean.
 Find out what the island's inhabitants were doing so right.
 Their lessons might astonish you.